Ibrahim AlHusseini: Financial career

 AlHusseini has started and sold numerous companies throughout his entrepreneurial career.
 These include MECA Communications, which introduced the world's first interoperable instant messaging application Natural Solutions, and PakIT, the last of which is a packaging company that developed food-grade packaging material from biodegradable cellulose.

 He was also an early investor in Tesla Motors, Bloom Energy, Aspiration, Uber, CleanChoice Energy and numerous other companies with an environmentally-friendly focus.

 In 2013, AlHusseini founded the FullCycle, an investment firm that focuses on climate-critical technologies and infrastructure projects.
 The investments are in technologies that target short-lived climate pollutants.
 The company has made investments in engineering and technology firm, Synova, controlled environment agriculture company, Sustainitech, textile innovations company, Evrnu and micro-hydro startup, InPipe Energy.

 Entertainment career

 In 2013, AlHusseini co-executive produced the documentary, The Square, about the Egyptian Revolution of 2011 that began at Tahrir Square.
 The film was nominated for the Academy Award for Best Documentary Feature at the 86th Academy Awards.
 The film was also nominated for 4 Emmy Awards and won 3 at the 66th Primetime Creative Arts Emmy Awards.
 He is also the executive producer on the films, Space Oddity and Canary.

 Legal Issues

 In October 2024, AlHusseini was arrested and charged with securities fraud by the United States Federal Bureau of Investigation.
-In March, he plead guilty to wire fraud.
+In March, he pleaded guilty to wire fraud.